 You can purchase additional annual pension in units of £250 up to a maximum of £5,000 per annum (1995/2008 section) or £6,500 (2015 scheme members).

-- in good health and not absent from work for any reason; and
+- in good health and not absent from work for any reason

-If you also have an added year’s contract this will not restrict any additional pension purchase you may wish to make.
+You can still buy additional pension - your added years contract will not restrict any additional pension purchase you may wish to make.

-The cost is determined by the following factors:
+The cost varies and is determined by the following factors: